- Program Areas

 The Department of Defense is the largest single consumer of energy in the United States.
 Petroleum-based fuels are by far the dominant source.
 Each year, DoD uses more than 100 million barrels of fuel for its aircraft, ships, and ground tactical vehicles.
 Fuel is critical to the military’s ongoing operations.
 The costs, availability, logistics, and greenhouse gases associated with petroleum-based fuels, however, represent a significant risk to DoD and national security.
 SERDP and ESTCP invest in research and demonstrations that support DoD’s goals of reducing its dependence on petroleum-based fuels and lowering its greenhouse gas emissions.

-Executive Order 13514 mandates a 30 percent reduction in the federal government’s vehicle fleet petroleum use by the year 2020.
-It also requires DoD to set a greenhouse gas emissions reduction target.
+Executive Order 13693 mandates a 30 percent reduction in the federal government’s fleet-wide per-mile greenhouse gas emissions from agency fleet vehicles, relative to a baseline of emissions in fiscal year 2014, by the year 2025.
 Though tactical vehicles are exempt from the Executive Order goals, such vehicles still must be tracked.
 In addition, using cleaner burning fuels with lower greenhouse gas emissions produced from domestic resources would help achieve the military’s goals of enhancing supply security and reducing the reliance on imported oil.